MNegus/droplet-impact-plate/README.md

 The log file is in a readable form, but will need to be cleaned to use in post-processing (see later in this section).
 * **mp4 files**
-Simply, if you've chosen to output movies, then movies of the process will be produced in a bunch of mp4 files.
+If you've chosen to output movies, then movies of the process will be produced in a bunch of mp4 files.
 These are the easiest ways to visualise the simulation.
 * **gfs files**
-These files with a .gfs extension are files that can be opened using gfsview (if you have installed it).
+The files with a `.gfs` extension are files that can be opened using gfsview (if you have installed it).
 I.e. to open the `gfs_output_1.gfs`, call `gfsview2D gfs_output_1.gfs`.
 See the Gerris website for more details on how to work gfsview.
 * **interface_N.txt**
 At regular intervals, the interface of the droplet is outputted into the `interface_N.txt` files, where N is incrememented.
 These files contain the start and end points coordinates of each line segment along the interface.
-This can either be used to visualise the interface in a ``smart" way by drawing the line segments, or just producing a scatter plot out of all of the points.
+This can either be used to visualise the interface in a "smart" way by drawing the line segments, or just producing a scatter plot out of all of the points.
 * **plate_output_N.txt**
 At regular time intervals, these files output the pressure `p` and viscous stress `strss` along the plate at x = 0 (i.e. z) for various y (i.e. r).
-In its raw form these are in a readable format, and after cleaning these can be used to visualise the evolution pressure and viscous stress in post-processing/
+In its raw form these are in a human-readable format, and after cleaning these can be used to visualise the evolution pressure and viscous stress in post-processing.

 ### Data cleaning